Quantitative Timed Simulation Functions and Refinement Metrics for Timed Systems (Full Version): Finite-state Game Graphs

 From the above two cases it follows that we only need to keep track of the sum of weights that lie between $-|Q|\cdot W$ and $|Q|\cdot W$.
-If the sum of the weights is greater than or equal to $-D$ (and it is a $Q_{\bowtie}$ state), then we call the state a coB\"uchi state, otherwise it is a bad state for the coB\"uchi objective.
+To check whether $\Opt(\LimMaxDL)(q) \leq D$ for $0 \leq D \leq |Q|\cdot W$, we proceed as follows: if the sum of the weights is greater than or equal to $-D$ (and it is a $Q_{\bowtie}$ state), then we call the state a coB\"uchi state, otherwise it is a bad state for the coB\"uchi objective.
 The goal of player~1 is the coB\"uchi objective, which is equivalently the objective to ensure that from some point on the sum of the weights is always greater than or equal to $-D$.
 Using a binary search for $D$ for values between $0$ and $|Q|\cdot W$ we obtain the optimal value.
-Also observe that the games we construct for the binary searches have at most $O(|Q|^2 \cdot W)$ states and $O(|E|\cdot |Q|\cdot W)$ edges.
+The games we construct for the binary searches have at most $O(|Q|^2 \cdot W)$ states and $O(|E|\cdot |Q|\cdot W)$ edges.

 For disjunction with a coB\"uchi objective, we have the same reduction as above, but in the end we obtain a game with disjunction of two coB\"uchi objectives.